kothari-shr/ResumeTalk/README.md

 # langchain-llm-learning
-Repo that i will use tyo learn langchain and LLMs
+Repo that i will use to learn langchain and LLMs